 “A visit to Margaret Olley is certainly an unforgettable experience.
 Her house is a series of studios, filled burgeoning with furniture, textiles and objects that she incorporates into her ravishing nature mortes.
 In each room, and in various stages of completion, stands a painting, propped sometimes against a chair, or flung with seeming carelessness upon a sofa – there is no sign of so formal an accoutrement as an easel.

 A simple table, covered with gourds and tangerines and upon which might also rest a Turkish pot, a jar of flannel flowers or a dish of desiccated raspberries, stands against a black and gilded Chinese screen.
 In the foreground, Miss Olley’s painting of this subject is casually appended.
 It is not difficult to image that she was once (in 1959) the proprietrix of an antique store.”

-Margaret Olley is a legend in the art world – both as an artist and a generous philanthropist.
+Margaret Olley paintings are iconic for a reason.
+She is a legend in the art world – both as an artist and a generous philanthropist.
 Her paintings are highly sought after by public and private collectors both in Australia and all around the world.

 In 1991 Margaret Olley was awarded the Australian Office of the Order of Australia (AO) and in 2006 she was awarded the Companion of the Order of Australia (AC) in the Queen’s Birthday Honors List.

 In 2007, Margaret Olley was appointed a Fellow of the National Art School.
 She was only the third Fellow to be appointed, joining Peter Rushforth and John Coburn.